robseb/Django2FPGAdemo/README.md

  * **Note:** It is nessary to at list a sensor value to the "readings"

- ### Reading the ADC Channel and polting the data time triggered
+ # Reading and plotting the data time triggered

 * Open the Application with following URL a web browser:
    ````txt